2026 Artist-in-Residence Program

 Compensation

-The TAC Artist in Residence will be compensated with:
+For the four-month duration of the residency, the Artist in Residence will be compensated with:

-• A monthly stipend of $2,500/month (for four months).
+• A monthly stipend of $2,500.

 • A private studio space at TAC (with daily access).